uintdev/Discord-Cache-Dump/README.md

 - Discloses count of amount of files it is unable to gather at the time for that particular build
 - Supports Windows, GNU/Linux, and macOS
 - Checks storage available where the program is being ran before copying
-- Dumps are timestamped along with the cache being in their build type directories
+- Dumps are timestamped along with the cache being in their own build type directories

 ## Known limitations